-There are numerous bureaux de change in London – often located inside banks, travel agents or Post Offices, as well as at London's airports and major train stations.
-It's worth shopping around to get the best deal – compare the exchange rates on offer and don't forget to ask about commission.
+When exchanging money, it's worth shopping around to get the best deal.
+Compare the exchange rates on offer and ask about commission.
 A good tip is to ask how many pounds you will receive in total after all charges have been deducted.

 Most credit and debit cards are widely accepted in restaurants, bars, cafes and shops in London.
 Although, it is advised to carry an alternative payment method with you during your visit.